mwdeshaw/Notable/README.md

                 <th>{this.state.openedActions ? detailedActionsView() : basicActionsView()}</th>
         </tr>
         ```
-Creating and editing notebooks is achieved through a modal, which is stored in the ```ui``` slice of state
+Creating and editing notebooks is achieved through modals, which is stored in the ```ui``` slice of state

+The notebook search bar is functional and employs an autocomplete search algorithm basded on the trie tree to search by notebook title.
+I used this [tutorial](https://github.com/trekhleb/javascript-algorithms/blob/master/src/data-structures/trie/Trie.js) for guidance to create it.

 #### Notes